Forestry and Fiber Sourcing

 • 100% of Resolute’s manufacturing facilities have a CoC tracking system compliant with SFI®, FSC® and the Programme for the Endorsement of Forest Certification (PEFC), all of which require that 100% of the fiber processed meets minimum due diligence requirements related to risks of illegal logging and other important sustainability issues.

-• 90% of the wood supply for sawmills and 52% of virgin wood fiber inputs for pulp and paper mills are certified to internationally recognized standards, with the exception of the U.S. sawmills we acquired in 2020.
+• 87% of the wood supply for sawmills and 55% of virgin wood fiber inputs for pulp and paper mills are certified to internationally recognized standards (not including our U.S. sawmills).

-For Resolute, responsible environmental stewardship is an ethical obligation and a business imperative, and integral to our overall commitment to sustainability.
-We recognize that the long-term future of our company and the communities in which we operate depends on responsible management of the natural resources in our care and the performance of our operations.
+We recognize that the long-term future of our company and the communities in which we operate depends on sustainable management of the natural resources in our care and the performance of our operations.
 That is why we are deeply committed to managing the forest responsibly for future generations.
-We recognize and value wood as a renewable, high-quality, reliable and environmentally friendly raw material for our paper, pulp and wood products.
-Resolute’s Wood and Fiber Sourcing Policy (originally implemented in 2011 as Resolute's Wood and Fiber Procurement Policy), applied in conjunction with our 100% chain-of-custody-certified tracking systems helps manufacturers and traders avoid timber and timber products from unacceptable sources.
+We value wood as a renewable, high-quality, reliable and environmentally friendly raw material for our paper, pulp and wood products.
+Our Wood and Fiber Sourcing Policy, applied in conjunction with our 100% chain-of-custody-certified tracking systems helps manufacturers and traders avoid timber and timber products from unacceptable sources.

 Where Does Our Wood and Virgin Fiber Come From?